th3r00t/pyShelf/README.md

 installation already present in the source now, however it is not complete and should not be relied upon to be present in future releases unless completed by a member of the community,

+The installer will walk you through all the configurations required by pyShelf to run if you are running on Arch linux.

 ## Development